ericbrasiln/traducoes-ph/intro-to-bash.md

 This command copies **all** the text files from the origin directory into the destination directory.

 Note: If you are in the directory that you either want to move things to or from, you do not have to type out the whole directory structure.
 Let's do two quick examples.
-Change your directory to the `proghist-text` directory.
+Change your directory to the `ProgHist-text` directory.
 From this location, if you wanted to copy these two files to `proghist-dest`, this command would work:

-`cp *.txt /users/ianmilligan1/desktop/proghist-dest/` (on OS X, substitute the directory on Windows)
+`cp *.txt /users/ianmilligan1/desktop/proghist-dest/` (on OS X, substitute the directory on Windows).

 Alternatively, if you were in the `proghist-dest` directory, this command would work: